 3 Reasons to Wait Until 70 to Start Taking Your Social Security Benefits

 In a rush to file for Social Security benefits at age 62?
 Many people are, but slow down and do the math first – or you might regret it.
+Waiting until age 70 (if you can) comes with big built-in benefits.

 When it comes to claiming Social Security retirement benefits, you may want to consider waiting to start benefits when you’re 70.